An Immersed Interface Method for Incompressible Flows and Near Contact: Continuous Equations of Motion

-Equations (3)--(5) were derived in previous work by Lai and Li\cite{li_immersed_2001}, Xu and Wang\cite{xu_systematic_2006}, and Peskin and Printz\cite{PESKIN199333}.
-Our numerical tests consider cases with both stationary and moving boundaries.
+Equations (4)--(6) were derived in previous work by Peskin and Printz\cite{PESKIN199333}, Lai and Li\cite{li_immersed_2001}, and Xu and Wang\cite{xu_systematic_2006}.
+Peskin and Printz showed that the delta function formulation for singular forces reduces to these jump conditions across the interface.
+Thus, our continuous equations of motion do not explicitly contain the Eulerian forcing.
+The effects of the jump conditions, however, arise in the discrete equations of motion through correction terms that take the form of a discretized body force concentrated in the vicinity of the immersed boundary.
+Our numerical tests consider cases with both stationary and moving rigid boundaries.
 Both cases involve forces that are computed using a penalty method.
 In either case, we view the boundary as having a \textit{prescribed} configuration $\boldsymbol{\xi} (\mathbf{X},t)$ and an \textit{actual} configuration $\mathbf{\boldsymbol{\chi}} (\mathbf{X}, t)$.
 These two configurations are connected through penalty forces that are of the form